falcosecurity/plugins/plugins/dummy/README.md

 # Falcosecurity Dummy Plugin

 This directory contains the dummy plugin, which is an example plugin written in Go.
-It's referenced in the [developer's guide](https://falco.org/docs/plugins/developers_guide/) to walk through the implementation of a source plugin.
+It's referenced in the [Plugins Go SDK Walkthrough](https://falco.org/docs/plugins/go-sdk-walkthrough/#example-go-plugin-dummy) as an implementation example of a plugin with both event sourcing and field extraction capabilities.

 It generates synthetic events and doesn't serve any purpose other than for documentation.

-It is a companion to the `dummy_c` plugin which is written in C++ but supports the same fields, event source, and configuration.

 ## Event Source